ericyzhou/ConnectFourMinimax/README.md

 # Connect Four

-Connect Four but instead of a 7x6 it's 4x4 because the minimax algorithm takes too long on anything bigger.
+Connect Four but instead of a 7x6 board, it's played on a 4x4 because the algorithm takes too long on anything bigger.
 Uses alpha-beta pruning to reduce the processing time down to ~5 seconds at move 1.

 3 different controllers: